 Costa Brava holidays will suit a wide range of palates, while Santa Susanna's restaurant menus dish up everything from traditional Spanish dishes to homemade pizzas and curries.
 Just as importantly, it doesn't hold back on ambiance either.
-You'll find atmosphere in its beachside cafes, quiet outdoor terraces and intimate spots, where the owner cooks and serves all of their dishes themselves.
 In Santa Susanna diners bask in the warm sunlight and even warmer service, swaying to live music playing from a nearby stage or sipping a fancy cocktail beneath a shady cabana.

 You only have to spy the British flags on the outside of this pub to know what kind of food and drink you'll find here.
 A popular venue for watching the football and rugby matches, this pub specialises in good old fashioned English grub and beer.
 You can sit inside amid sports fans and enjoy an atmosphere of friendly competition, or on the large outdoor terrace shaded by an umbrella.